common-voice/sentence-collector/README.md

 All steps to do the export to our fork (you can repeat this each time you want to make an updated export)

 ```
 cd voice-web
 ## Making sure our master branch is updated
 git checkout master
 git pull origin master
 git push fork master
 git push --delete fork sentence-collector-export
 git branch -D sentence-collector-export
-## Creating a new branch just for forks
+## Creating a new branch just for exports
 git checkout -b sentence-collector-export
 cd ..
 ## Creating the export
-SC_SYSTEM=production npm run export
+SC_CONNECT=mysql://user:password@dbhost/sentencecollector node scripts/exporter.js
-## Committing the export to our Fork
+## Committing the export to our fork
 cd voice-web
 git add .
 git commit -am "Sentence Collector - validated sentences export - 2019-02-13-13-28"